allegroai/clearml-docs/docs/clearml_data/clearml_data.md

 The full dataset listing (all files included) is available in the **CONFIGURATION** section under **Dataset Content**.
 This allows you to quickly compare two dataset contents and visually see the difference.
-The dataset genealogy DAG and change-set summary table is visualized in **RESULTS > PLOTS**
+The dataset genealogy DAG and change-set summary table is visualized in **PLOTS**

 <details className="cml-expansion-panel screenshot">